gabehusol/vuln-scanner/README.md

 It is intentionally smaller and easier to understand than a giant security framework.
 The goal is not to do everything.
 The goal is to do a focused set of reconnaissance tasks well, present them clearly, and stay maintainable as the project grows.

-Today the project gives you:
+Currently:

-1. A real multi command CLI
+1. A multi command CLI
 2. Header analysis for common missing protections
 3. Endpoint discovery from wordlists, robots.txt, and sitemap.xml
 4. Lightweight technology fingerprinting